ClickHouse/ClickHouse/docs/en/development/style.md

 **7.** Multithreading.

-For offline data processing applications:
+In offline data processing programs:

 - Try to get the best possible performance on a single CPU core.
 You can then parallelize your code if necessary.